RunestoneInteractive/thinkcspy/_sources/Studios/class-design.rst

 Rectangle
 +++++++++

 A rectangle has a length and a width.
 A rectangle should be able to provide its area and perimeter.
 A rectangle can indicate whether it is smaller than another rectangle in terms of area.
-A rectnagle can indicate whether it is in fact a square.
+A rectangle can indicate whether it is in fact a square.

 .. activecode:: class_design_rectangle